brunodpoliveira/galathea_mvp/LOCAL_DATABASE_INSTALL.md

-# Instructions to install and run the databases correctly:
+# Instructions to install and run the databases locally correctly:

 - create "gala_chatbot" and "gala_feedback" blank databases in postgresql (code tested on pgAdmin4)
+- Open Terminal, install guinicorn locally by typing pip install gunicorn on terminal
 - Open terminal, type "python"
 - type these instructions:
 >>> from app import db